NathanHoang02/AIProject/README.md

 ```
 After training is completed you will be presented with a prompt, choose between:

-- 1 to evaluate the model on a test dataset and see its accuracy and confusion matrix.
+- 1 to evaluate the model on a test dataset and see its accuracy (Classification Report) and confusion matrix.

 - 2 to manually enter email text and get a predicted category with confidence.